Academic Calendar 2024-2025

 1. Identify elements of theatre space; and analyze stage configurations that support community activation.

-2. Interpret ground plans from a design sketch of a theatrical production and generate ground plans using computer assisted design (CAD), specifically VectorWorks.
+2. Interpret ground plans from a design sketch of a theatrical production and generate ground plans using computer assisted design (CAD), specifically Vectorworks.

 3. Interpret stage carpentry plans to assemble a project.